AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications: Abstract

-Our evaluation with an accurate simulator calibrated against an Intel Skylake server shows that \tech reduces the energy consumption of Memcached by up to $71\%$ ($35\%$ on average) with up to $1\%$ performance degradation. {\tech}'s new deep C-states $C6A$ and $C6AE$ exhibit up to $900\times$ shorter transition latency than the deepest existing idle state $C6$, while their power consumption is only $7\%$ and $5\%$ of the active state (C0), respectively.
+Our evaluation with an accurate \jk{industrial-grade} simulator calibrated against an Intel Skylake server shows that \tech reduces the energy consumption of Memcached by up to $71\%$ ($35\%$ on average) with \hjj{${<}1\%$ end-to-end} performance degradation. \jk{We observe similar} trends for other evaluated services (MySQL and Kafka). {\tech}'s new deep C-states $C6A$ and $C6AE$ reduce \hj{transition-time} by up to $900\times$ as compared to the deepest existing idle state $C6$, while consuming only $7\%$ and $5\%$ of the active state (C0) power, respectively.